Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 The reality is that social media plays a big role in helping companies get their content in front of a larger audience.
 That leads to many things that benefit SEO, including more backlinks, improved engagement signals, and more owned SERP real estate for branded queries.

-The impact of social on SEO is more complicated than a simple yes/no answer can explain.
+The impact of social media on SEO is more complicated than a simple yes/no answer can explain.

 Google, on the other hand, has specifically stated that social media isn’t a direct ranking factor.